 - Restoration of mitochondrial function and reduction of oxidative stress

-The combination of antioxidants (vitamin E, C, selenium, flavonoids and carotenoids) is also the subject of many studies since they have shown neuroprotective effects in several experimental models.
-Currently the combination of lipoic acid and omega-3 is in phase I/II trials (Oregon Health and Science University).
+The combination of antioxidants (vitamin E, C, selenium, flavonoids, and carotenoids) is also the subject of many studies since they have shown neuroprotective effects in several experimental models.
+Currently, the combination of lipoic acid and omega-3 is in phase I/II trials (Oregon Health and Science University).
 Co-administration of vitamin E and memantine (Veterans Affairs Cooperative Studies Program) is in the phase III trials.

 - Modulation of Aβ signaling pathways

 One of the therapeutic strategies aims to restore the imbalance between toxic and non-toxic forms of Aß.
-Indeed, it is the combined action of β-secretase and γ- secretase which lead to Aβ1-42 peptide but there are other forms of secretases (α-secretase) that cleave APP to give non-toxic forms.
-It is possible to modulate these signaling pathways, for example Bryostatin which activates the signaling cascade triggered by the α-secretase is currently in phase II trials (carried out by Blanchette Rockefeller Neurosciences Institute, BRNI).
+Indeed, it is the combined action of β-secretase and γ- secretase which leads to Aβ1-42 peptide but there are other forms of secretases (α-secretase) that cleave APP to give non-toxic forms.
+It is possible to modulate these signaling pathways, for example, Bryostatin which activates the signaling cascade triggered by the α-secretase is currently in phase II trials (carried out by Blanchette Rockefeller Neurosciences Institute, BRNI).
 It is also possible to act on the intracellular signaling cascade of Aß.
 The phosphodiesterase (PDE) inhibitors that control the hydrolysis of cAMP and cGMP second messengers are key molecules since they are heavily involved in memory loss.
 Rolipram, an inhibitor of the PDE-4 is the first molecule able to effectively restore cognitive deficits in a mouse model of AD.
 An inhibitor of the PDE-5, Sildenafil produced similar results.
 Some of these inhibitors have recently entered clinical phase.

 - Blocking Tau hyperphosphorylation and stabilize microtubules